-If that sounds too good to be true, then keep reading to learn how successful real estate investors use the debt snowball method to generate large amounts of free cash flow and retire early while their neighbors are still working for someone else.
+If that sounds too good to be true, then keep reading to learn how successful real estate investors use the debt snowball investment strategy method to generate large amounts of free cash flow and retire early while their neighbors are still working for someone else.

 The Debt Snowball Method: What is it?

 Here’s a good way to visualize the debt snowball method for investing in real estate.